getpop/component-model/README.md

 > Note: Similar to `getModules`, this method also loads modules into the component hierarchy, hence it cannot receive parameter `$props`.

-Alternatively, instead of explicitly defining the name of the dataloader, we can also select the default dataloader defined for that field through constant `POP_CONSTANT_SUBCOMPONENTDATALOADER_DEFAULTFROMFIELD`, which are defined through the [FieldValueResolver](#FieldValueResolver).
+Alternatively, instead of explicitly defining the name of the dataloader, we can also select the default dataloader defined for that field through constant `POP_CONSTANT_SUBCOMPONENTDATALOADER_DEFAULTFROMFIELD`, which are defined through the [FieldResolver](#FieldResolver).
 In the example below, the default dataloaders for fields `"author"` and `"comments"` will be automatically selected:

 ```php
 function getDomainSwitchingSubmodules($module)